Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Introduction

 The rest of this paper is organized as follows.
 Section II presents the system model for the digital semantic communication with adaptive network split.
 Section III introduces the details of the system model including the transmission residual block (TRB), which consists of structured pruning module and non-linear quantization module, the SLL and the policy network.
 In Section IV, the proposed method is evaluated to demonstrate its validity and adaptability.
 Finally, Section V concludes our work.

-It should be mentioned that a part of the work, mainly in Sec. $\text {III-A}$, has been accepted for publication by IEEE VTC2023-Spring \cite{10012971}.
-This work has significant extensions including new network structure which exploits a policy network, and new loss function, i.e., SLL, which exploits a semantic loss inspired by knowledge distillation.
+It should be mentioned that a part of the work, mainly in Sec. $\text {III-A}$, has been presented in IEEE VTC2023-Spring \cite{10200355}.
+This work has significant extensions including the new network structure which exploits a policy network, and the new loss function, i.e., SLL, which exploits a semantic loss inspired by knowledge distillation.

 Notations: Vectors and Matrices are denoted by boldface lower- and upper-case letters, respectively.
 The $i$-th element in the vector $\boldsymbol{x}$ is represented by $\boldsymbol{x}[i]$. $\mathbb{R}$ denotes the sets of real numbers.
 Finally, the symbol $\cdot$ denotes multiplication between real numbers and matrices, while the symbol $\otimes$ represents the multiplication of matrices by multiplying their elements at corresponding positions.